SudoTraceRoute/decrypt-wpa2-using-wireshark/decrypted_wpa2_screenshots/some_troubleshooting/readme.md

 That is visible on the screenshot in this folder, please take a look at the line "Auth Key Management", where SAE is applied, which means that WPA3 is in use.

-The router settings had to be changed to WPA2-Personal, in order to force the devices to work with this protocol.
+The router settings had to be changed to WPA2-Personal, in order to force the devices to work with this certificate.

 The new packet capture was successfully decrypted by Wireshark.